 Tupe A’asa has been working as a Clinical Associate at Alaska Seeds of Change/POWER Teen Center since the start of the global pandemic.
 Tupe is driven by her desire to see people overcome and defeat every giant that stands in their way.
 Tupe is pursuing an education in ministerial studies to proclaim the Good News that binds the broken heart and brings freedom to captives.
 Off the clock, she enjoys spending time with family, playing guitar, and laughing at almost everything.

-Daphne Ang has been working at Alaska Behavioral Health since 2018, when she became a Peer Outreach Worker in the POWER Center.
-Currently, she is a Peer Support Specialist supporting youth at Alaska Seeds of Change.
+Daphne Ang started working at Alaska Behavioral Health in 2018 at the POWER Center as a Peer Outreach Worker .
+Currently, she is a Peer Support Specialist supporting youth at Alaska Seeds of Change and the POWER Center.
 Daphne is a student at the University of Alaska Anchorage studying psychology.
 During her free time, she enjoys traveling and being outdoors.

 Laurel Brady, BSW, has worked as a Clinical Associate at Alaska Behavioral Health since 2018 in Child and Family Continuum Services.
 She supports clients and their families through individual, group, and family sessions.
 Laurel previously worked at a treatment center for adolescents recovering from substance abuse.
 She began her work here as an intern at the Power Center for homeless and at-risk youth.
 Laurel is working towards her MSW to further her commitment to support the clients she works with.
 Laurel enjoys the outdoors where she is most often riding her bike.